North Sentinel Island: Indian Ocean earthquake and later hostile contacts

 The Sentinelese survived the 2004 Indian Ocean earthquake and its after-effects, including the tsunami and the uplifting of the island.
 Three days after the earthquake, an Indian government helicopter observed several islanders, who shot arrows and threw spears and stones at the helicopter.
 Although the tsunami disturbed the tribal fishing grounds, the Sentinelese appear to have adapted.

 In January 2006, two Indian fishermen, Sunder Raj and Pandit Tiwari, were fishing illegally in prohibited waters and were killed by the Sentinelese when their boat drifted too close to the island.
 There were no prosecutions.

+In April 2014, an aerial survey was conducted, with approximately sixteen individuals observed during one trip, all either exhibiting friendly gestures or appearing busy.

-In November 2018, a 26-year old American Christian missionary named John Allen Chau, who was trained and sent by Missouri-based All Nations, was killed during an illegal trip to the restricted island where he planned to preach Christianity to the Sentinelese.
+In November 2018, a 26-year-old American Christian missionary named John Allen Chau, who was trained and sent by Missouri-based All Nations, was killed during an illegal trip to the restricted island where he planned to preach Christianity to the Sentinelese.
 The 2023 documentary film The Mission discusses the incident.
 Seven individuals were taken into custody by Indian police on suspicion of abetting Chau's illegal access to the island.
-Entering a radius of 5 nmi around the island is illegal under Indian law.
+Entering a radius of 5 km around the island is illegal under Indian law.
 The fishermen who illegally ferried Chau to North Sentinel said they saw tribesmen drag his body along a beach and bury it.
 Despite efforts by Indian authorities, which involved a tense encounter with the tribe, Chau's body was not recovered.
 Indian officials made several attempts to recover the body but eventually abandoned those efforts.
 An anthropologist involved in the case told The Guardian that the risk of a dangerous clash between investigators and the islanders was too great to justify any further attempts.

+In December 2022, three fishermen were found missing after a fishing trip.
+Their boat has been spotted on North Sentinel Island by the local fishermen and the A&N administration, leading to the possibility of them either being stranded on the island or killed by the Sentinelese tribe.

-In March 2025, another US citizen made an unauthorised landing on the island.
+In March 2025, another US citizen, Mykhailo Viktorvych Polyakov, known online as Neo-Orientalist, made an unauthorised landing on the island.
 He illegally left behind Diet Coke and coconuts, collected sand samples and recorded a video before returning.
 He was subsequently arrested by the Indian Police Service and presented before the local court.
 Following his arrest, he referred to himself as a "thrill seeker".
 Police have claimed that he attempted to conduct reconnaissance of North Sentinel Island in October 2024, and that he had explored other archipelago islands in January 2025 where he illegally recorded video footage of members of the protected Jarawa tribe.
+On April 21, 2026, Polyakov posted a 3-part series on his visit to the island on YouTube.